 A mobility scooter sets you free from the dependence on the others to move around and live your life.
 You can go anywhere from a short to long distant ride without depending on others with it.
 Traveling with a mobility scooter overseas may seem a daunting job, and you may ask, is it safe to go abroad or travel with a mobility scooter on a plane?
 Well, now you know what it takes to travel abroad if you’re disabled and how can you take a mobility scooter on a plane.

 You must know the proper procedure for the job when you have to check in with your mobility scooter.
 Let the airline know that you’re taking the scooter with you, and you have to do it 48 hours before the flight.
-The airline will appoint one of its staff to take your mobility scooter to the cargo hold and store it there.
+The airline will appoint one of its staff to handle your mobility scooter to the cargo hold and store it there.
 Follow the airport’s security instructions to make sure you and your mobility scooter are safe.